subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 ## INVARIANT_2: `current_total_shares >= sum(nominator.shares)`

 The `current_total_shares` is expected to be the sum of all the nominator's shares in the pool (excluding pending deposits and withdrawals in the current epoch).
+But in practical, there is arithmetic dust, so the best we can do is to ensure the dust always flavors the protocol i.e. `current_total_shares >= sum(nominator.shares)`.

 If this invariant is broken, i.e. `current_total_shares < sum(nominator.shares)`, it means there is a nominator that is entitled to more shares than it should be.
 By withdrawing the extra shares before other nominators, it essentially steals stake from other nominators, because there is a check to reject withdraw requests after `current_total_shares` becomes zero.